LapisPlugins/LapisJoinAvatar/README.md

 - Full hex colour support for text
 - Image cache to reduce calls to image API
-- Delay the message to display last everytime
+- Delay the message to display last every time
-- LapisFileWatcher to reload config files (this means instant changes for all player who join after you edit the config)
+- LapisFileWatcher to reload config files (this means instant changes for all players who join after you edit the config)
 - Continued support for future versions

 ## Examples